Deepseek-APIs/deepseek-mpi/docs/cli.md

 | `--readline` / `--no-readline` | Toggle the GNU Readline prompt used when the TUI is disabled. |
 | `--repl` | Keep `deepseek_mpi` running in an interactive REPL; previous prompts/responses are threaded into the next prompt. |

-In both the ncurses TUI and the Readline REPL, finish your payload by typing a single `.` on its own line.
-The buffer syncs immediately after that terminator.
+In the standard ncurses TUI and the Readline prompt, finish your payload by typing a single `.` on its own line.
+When `--repl` is enabled, the split-window UI adds an upload field above the prompt: use `Tab` to toggle between them, Enter on the upload field to pull a file into the buffer, and `Ctrl+K` to send the accumulated prompt.

 ## API Provider & Authentication